-The aftermath of an April 2007 storm that exposed remnant sections of seawall.
+The aftermath of an April 2007 storm that exposed remnant sections of concrete structures.

-A majority of the vegetated primary frontal dune is located within a 50-foot wide parcel of land known as Beach Avenue.
-The primary dune is widest in the vicinity of Lewis Street, which is an area centered within the beach's 2-mile length.
-There are remnants of an historic concrete seawall buried within sections of the primary dune and in some areas this seawall is exposed.
+Lewis Street, which is an area centered within the beach's 2-mile length.
+There are remnants of historic concrete structures buried within sections of the primary dune and in some areas these structures are exposed.

 The Beach Management Plan reflects the best management practices for the stewardship of the beach.
-The Town will make every effort to comply with the BMP as the same may exist.
-Notwithstanding the use of the terms "shall" or "will", nothing contained in this plan shall be construed to create an obligation or responsibility on the part of the Town to take any particular action on the beach; however, any actions that the Town takes on the beach will be in accordance with this Plan and applicable law."
+The Town will make every effort to comply with the BMP.
+Notwithstanding the use of the terms "shall" or "will", nothing contained in this plan shall be construed to create an obligation or responsibility on the part of the Town to take any particular action on the beach; however, any actions that the Town takes on the beach will be in accordance with this Plan and applicable law.

-1. WETLANDS PROTECTION ACT/BARRIER BEACH RESOURCES
+2. WETLANDS PROTECTION ACT/BARRIER BEACH RESOURCES